manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 a separate runtime object with its own state, allowing a composite to freely define its structure at runtime.
 At the same time a part's runtime identity is contextual: a part's `this` in the context of an interface type refers to the composite that claims the interface, or the part itself if the interface is unclaimed in the composition graph.
-This contextual identity is what enables internal polymorphism.
+This contextual identity is what enables open recursion.

 ---